Table of Contents:

-The purpose of this procedure is to help the university enforce its policies against discrimination and harassment.
+The purpose of this procedure is to help the university enforce its Policy on Discrimination, Harassment, and Retaliation, and other policies relating to discrimination and harassment.
 It does so by:

 - Providing a mechanism for members of the campus community to file reports or complaints about discrimination, including employment discrimination and sexual harassment and other forms of discriminatory harassment.

 - Creating a fair and effective investigation process.

 This procedure applies to the College of William & Mary, including the Virginia Institute of Marine Science (the university).